trivago/jade/README.md

 What is it?
 -------------
-trivago JADE is a library created in an effort to create a simple way to create json api server using doctrine entities.
+Jade is a library created in an effort to create a simple way to create Json API server using doctrine entities.
 It supports all the CRUD functionality like filtering, sorting and including relationships.
 You just define the entities then using the configuration expose different routes.